gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 Incorporating mobility and flexibility sessions is equally important.
 Good mobility can significantly alleviate various types of musculoskeletal pain, including issues in the back, neck, and shoulders.

-While regular exercise is fundamental, achieving optimal health and strength also necessitates attention to nutrition, which is just as vital as your consistent Calisthenics sessions.

 ### Healthy Nutrition